SPINE COS AYA - Research Study

 Lisa Graham-Wisener is a Lecturer in Health Psychology at Queen’s University Belfast and her research is on how to improve quality of life for people with different chronic health conditions and their families.
 This includes researching the best ways to improve a person’s emotional wellbeing.
 For example, she is currently leading a project to explore whether music therapy can be useful for people when they are bereaved.
 Lisa’s research also includes examining how best to identify if someone needs support for their mental health, and how to measure whether different medical treatments have been successful.
-Lisa is enjoying working with Paul, Ciara and our Young Person Advisory Group on developing a person-centred core outcome set for young people with scoliosis.
+Lisa is enjoying working with Paul, Julie and our Young Person Advisory Group on developing a person-centred core outcome set for young people with scoliosis.

 Dr Paul Toner

 Paul Toner is a lecturer in Health Psychology at Queen’s and for several years has conducted high quality research in healthcare contexts to provide evidence to help improve assessment and treatment for young people.
 For example, he recently led the first comprehensive evaluation of all the available research evidence on alcohol screening and assessment for young people which has informed the National Advisory Council on Alcohol Abuse and Alcoholism (NIAAA) guidance in the USA on how best to screen for alcohol use in young women.
-Paul is excited to work with Lisa, Ciara and our Young Person Advisory Group on developing a person-centred core outcome set for young people with scoliosis.
+Paul is excited to work with Lisa, Julie and our Young Person Advisory Group on developing a person-centred core outcome set for young people with scoliosis.

 Why is this research study important?